VertebrateResequencing/wr/.docs/nextflow/verify/00-instructions.md

 ## Output format

-Results for each test file go into a YAML-like block at the end of the test file (or into a separate results file).
+Results for each test file go into a `## Results` section at the end of the test file.
 Example:

 ```
 ## Results